Jbirch-Git/Jbirch-Homelab/Enterprise Network Designs/DC-DR OSPF Design/DC-DR-Underlay-OSPF.md

 # BGP and OSPF redistribution

-Next we want to advertise the BGP learned networks into OSPF as we cannot rely on the default route alone as this will not reconverge if a failure between DC and the B2B provider occur.
+We want to advertise the BGP learned networks into OSPF as we cannot rely on the default route alone as this will not reconverge if a failure between DC and the B2B provider occur.
 If we redistribute the specific routes and a failure occur then DR will advertise the B2B routes while default route traffic can continue to flow through DC.

 We will apply these changes on A-R1 and R2.